-760.130 Wiring Methods on Load Side of Power-Limited Fire Alarm Power Source

-- (B) PLFA Wiring Methods and Materials.
-Power-limited fire alarm conductors and cables described in 760.179 must be installed as detailed in (1), (2), or (3) of this section and 300.7. - (1) Exposed or Fished in Concealed Spaces.
-Cable splices or terminations must be made in listed fittings, boxes, enclosures, fire alarm devices, or utilization equipment.
-Figure 760-17
+760.130 Wiring Methods on Load Side of Fire Alarm Power Source (B) PLFA Wiring Methods and Materials.
+Power-limited fire alarm conductors and cables described in 760.179 must be installed as detailed in: (1) Exposed or Fished in Concealed Spaces.
+Cable splices or terminations must be made in listed fittings, boxes, enclosures, fire alarm devices, or utilization equipment. ► Figure 760-21